 John V. Winfield serves as Chief Executive Officer and Chairman of the Company and InterGroup.
-Effective June 2016, Mr. Winfield became the Managing Director of Justice.
+Effective June 2016, Mr. Winfield became the Managing Director of Justice till its dissolution in December 2021.
 Depending on certain market conditions and various risk factors, the Chief Executive Officer and InterGroup may, at times, invest in the same companies in which the Company invests.
 The Company encourages such investments because it places personal resources of the Chief Executive Officer and the resources of InterGroup, at risk in connection with investment decisions made on behalf of the Company.